ryanyearsley/ryanyearsley.github.io/index.md

 <div class="image-container">
 <img class="profile-picture" src="docs/assets/images/Yearsley_ProfilePic_Cropped.png">
-<p> I'm a software engineer with a focus on game development.
-I hail from Middletown, Delaware.
-I have a diverse background, ranging from enterprise integration services  to virtual reality.
-XD</p>
+<p>Hello!
+I'm a software engineer with a focus on game development.
+I have a diverse background, ranging from enterprise application software to virtual reality.
+I believe in the power of games to entertain, educate, and inspire, and I am dedicated to contributing my skills and creativity to the ever-evolving world of technology.</p>
 </div>

 ## Demo Reel